QGEP/docs/ro/_sources/installation-guide/database-initialization.txt

 of the model you can also use the ``-f`` option: ``./scripts/db_setup.sh -f``.

 You can use the ``-r`` option to add roles (``qgep_viewer``, ``qgep_user``, ``qgep_manager``, ``qgep_sysadmin``).

+- Viewer: Can consult tables and views.
+- User: Can edit data.
+- Manager: Can edit data and value lists.
+- Admin: Database administrator.